AP source: Knicks to acquire Rose, who rejoins Thibodeau - WTMJ

 The Knicks will send Dennis Smith Jr. and a second-round pick to the Pistons, the person told The Associated Press.
 The person spoke on condition of anonymity because the trade was not yet official.

-Once it is, it reunites Rose with coach Tom Thibodeau, his coach in Chicago when the guard became the youngest MVP in NBA history.
+Once it is, it reunites Rose with Thibodeau, his coach in Chicago when the guard became the youngest MVP in NBA history at 22 in 2011.

 Rose later spent one season in New York, averaging 18 points in 2016-17, before rejoining Thibodeau again in Minnesota.
 He is now in his second season in Detroit.